carpentries/docs.carpentries.org/topic_folders/policies/cookie-policy.md

 You can control cookies in your browser to enable or disable them.
 If you wish to restrict or block the cookies which are set by any website, you should do this through the web browser settings for each web browser you use, on each device you use to access the internet.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our sites.